mksaraf/kubernetes-lab-tutorial/content/apiserver.md

     kubectl apply -f website.yaml

-The custom resources can be retrieved as any other kubernetes default object
+The custom resources can be also listed, retrieved, described, updated, and deleted, as any other kubernetes object, with the ``kubectl`` command line

     kubectl get websites
     NAME      PODREPLICAS   SERVICETYPE    GITREPO                               CONFIGTYPE   AGE
     kubia01   3             LoadBalancer   https://github.com/kalise/kubia.git   ConfigMap    5m

-According to its semantic, a custom resource can be scaled.
-In our case we can scale up to 9 pod replicas since the hard limits we set inthe custom resouce definition
+According to its semantics, a custom resource can be also scaled up and down.
+In our case we can scale up to 9 pod replicas since the hard limits we set in the custom resouce definition

     kubectl scale website kubia01 --replicas=9